-If you change your mind about consent after returning the consent form, you should contact your local NHS Board (see letter for contact details).
+If you change your mind about consent after returning the consent form, you should contact your local NHS Board.
+Contact details are on your child’s invitation letter.

 To withdraw consent, you must write to your local NHS Board.

-To give consent, you will need to fill in a new consent form.
+To give consent, you'll need to fill in a new consent form.